-Caltech's policy and these procedures are intended to ensure that individuals accused of engaging in prohibited conduct are not prejudged; that they have notice and a full and fair opportunity to respond to allegations before findings and conclusions are reached; and that decisions are based on the evidence gathered in a process that is fair to both complainants and respondents when an investigation is conducted.
+Caltech's policy and these procedures are intended to ensure that individuals accused of engaging in prohibited conduct are not prejudged; that they have notice and a full and fair opportunity to respond to allegations before findings and conclusions are reached; and that decisions are based on the evidence gathered in a process that is fair to both complainants and respondents.
 Caltech will conduct a fair, impartial, timely, and thorough investigation that provides all parties with appropriate due process.
+These procedures are to be applied to address allegations of prohibited conduct that (a) fall within the scope of Caltech's policy, as set out in Section I, 2.0 of the Sex- and Gender-Based Misconduct Policy, and (b) either fall within the scope of Title IX, as set out in Section III, 14.0, or involve a student respondent.